Caning of Michael Fay: Theft and vandalism in Singapore

+Sentencing

-Under the 1966 Vandalism Act, originally passed to curb the spread of political graffiti and which specifically penalized vandalism of government property, Fay was sentenced on March 3, 1994, to four months in jail, a fine of S$3,500 (at the time equivalent to US$2,230 or £1,450), and six strokes of the cane.
+Fay pled guilty at trial.
+Under the 1966 Vandalism Act, originally passed to curb the spread of political graffiti and which specifically penalized vandalism of government property, Fay was sentenced on 3 March 1994, to four months in jail, a fine of S$3,500 (at the time equivalent to US$2,230 or £1,450), and six strokes of the cane.
 Another student who pleaded not guilty was sentenced to eight months in prison and 12 strokes of the cane.

-Fay's lawyers lost on appeal after arguing that the Vandalism Act provided caning only for indelible forms of graffiti vandalism, and that the damaged cars had been cheaply restored to their original condition.
+On 20 April 1994, Fay made an appeal for clemency, with his lawyer, Dominic Nagulendran, arguing that the Vandalism Act provided caning only for indelible forms of graffiti vandalism and that the damaged cars had been cheaply restored to their original condition.
+Fay maintained that he had been advised his guilty plea would preclude caning and that his confession was false, that he never vandalised any cars, and that the only crime he committed was stealing signs.
+The Singapore government stood its ground and did not grant clemency to Fay.
+Nevertheless, on 4 May, President of Singapore Ong Teng Cheong reduced the severity of both sentences out of consideration for President Bill Clinton as it valued the good historical relations between the two countries.

+Fay was caned on 5 May 1994, at the Queenstown Remand Centre.
+Before and after the caning, Fay was administered Valium for "acute distress".
+The sentence saw him stripped naked and strapped to a trestle with a protective covering placed over his kidneys and spine, with his buttocks being caned four times using a moistened 13mm-thick rattan rod.
+Fay estimated the caning lasted around one minute.
+After the final stroke, Fay shook hands with the caner and walked to his cell unaided.
+Following the caning, the Singapore Prison Service released a statement saying that Fay "was examined by a prison doctor after the caning and found to be in satisfactory condition".

 Response

 Media and public reactions

 Following Fay's sentence, the case received coverage by the American, Singaporean and international media.

 Some US news outlets launched scathing attacks on Singapore's judicial system for what they considered an "archaic punishment", while others turned the issue into one of Singapore asserting "Asian values" towards "western decadence".
 The New York Times, The Washington Post and the Los Angeles Times ran editorials and op-eds condemning the punishment.
 USA Today reported that the caning involved "bits of flesh flying with each stroke."

 However, Singapore also found supporters among the foreign media and the US public.
 For example, Chicago Tribune columnist Mike Royko reported that he had been sent a large number of letters, nearly all of which supported the punishment.
 A Los Angeles Times poll found that Americans were evenly divided (49% approved, 48% disapproved) as to the appropriateness of the punishment, but would have only been 36% in favor had the sentence been handed down inside the US.